TempleDAO/temple/apps/api-local-db/README.md

 `cd storage && ./startdb.sh`

 ### Setup Database
-This only needs to be done once, after the first time you stat it.
-The postgress data directory in the docker image is mapped to `./storage/pgdata`, so your data will persist across restarts of the db.
+This only needs to be done once, after the first time you start it.
+The postgres data directory in the docker image is mapped to `./storage/pgdata`, so your data will persist across restarts of the db.
 If you need to reset, remove this folder and re-run setup.

 `cd storage && ./setupdb.sh`